Zulfat Suara: Early life, education, and career

 Suara is originally from Ibadan, Nigeria.
 She was a head prefect of her high school and was Amira for the college and state chapters of the Muslim Students Society of Nigeria.
 She graduated with a Higher National Diploma in Accountancy with High Honors (Upper Credit) from The Polytechnic, Ibadan.
 She came to the U.S. in 1993 when her husband was offered a fellowship at Vanderbilt University.

 After moving to Tennessee, she earned her District of Columbia Certified Public Accountant (CPA) certificate in 1996 and her Tennessee State CPA License in 1999.
 For two years, she worked full-time as a CPA for KPMG in Nashville.
 Suara later founded her own accounting firm that worked with several county governments across the West Tennessee region.
-She is the Executive Director of Grants & Contracts at Meharry Medical College.
+She was also the Assistant Vice President - Grants Accounting Management, until October 2024, at Meharry Medical College.

 Community involvement

 Between 2009 and 2011, Suara served two terms as the State President of Business and Professional Women's Foundation (BPW).
 From this role, she became the Tennessee Women’s Day on the Hill Chair for seven years, leading an annual event that allows women’s advocacy organizations to present directly to politicians in Tennessee.
 Suara is also a board member of the Women’s Fund of the Community Foundation of Middle TN, a 2020 board member of Women Business Collaborative, and an annual speaker at the Tennessee Women’s March.
 In 2015, she was inducted into the Tennessee Women's Hall of Fame.

 In 2004, Suara started the Hardeman County, Tennessee Chapter of Junior Achievement to improve educational opportunities and outcomes in rural Tennessee.
 As a result, she won the FBI Director Community Leadership Award in January 2016.
 She serves as a board member of the PENCIL foundation in Nashville, TN.
 She is a recipient of the National Education Association’s Mary Hatwood Futrell Human Rights Award (2020).

 Suara is also involved in the American Muslim Advisory Council (AMAC), an organization that was created as a response to the “anti-Shariah” bill in 2012.
 Beyond acting as a founder of the organization, she was Chair from 2012-2016 and 2018-2019, and in 2021 she was AMAC’s treasurer.
 In 2018, the Islamic Society of North America recognized her as the ISNA Muslim Advocate of the year.